-4.(1) A qualified informant who is required under the Births and Deaths Registration Act to give information, or to make a declaration, about a birth or death to the Registrar must give the information or make the declaration-

-- (a) by electronic means; or - (b) by any other method specified by the Registrar, does not apply.
+- 4.(1) A qualified informant who is required under the Births and Deaths Registration Act to give information, or to make a declaration, about a birth or death to the Registrar must give the information or make the declaration- - (a) by electronic means; or - (b) by any other method specified by the Registrar, and in such form and manner as the Registrar may specify.

-(2) Any duty in the Births and Deaths Registration Act on a qualified informant to -

-- (a) sign the Register in the presence of the Registrar; - (b) personally make and sign a declaration before the Registrar; or - (c) attend personally at the registry office,
+- (2) Any duty in the Births and Deaths Registration Act on a qualified informant to - (a) sign the Register in the presence of the Registrar; - (b) personally make and sign a declaration before the Registrar; or - (c) attend personally at the registry office, does not apply.

-(3) For the purposes of the Births and Deaths Registration Act, an entry in a register of births or deaths for which, by virtue of this regulation, no signature is required is to be treated as an entry signed by a qualified informant in the presence of, or personally made before, the Registrar.
+- (3) For the purposes of the Births and Deaths Registration Act, an entry in a register of births or deaths for which, by virtue of this regulation, no signature is required is to be treated as an entry signed by a qualified informant in the presence of, or personally made before, the Registrar. - (4) Section 15(3) of the Births and Deaths Registration Act does not apply. - (5) In this regulation and in regulation 5-